List of The Worst Witch characters: Maud Spellbody

-Maud Spellbody is first introduced as Mildred's best friend.
-She breaks off her friendship with Mildred in The Worst Witch Strikes Again after growing jealous of Mildred's apparent friendship with the new girl, Enid Nightshade.
-She later reverts her friendship to Mildred after Ethel locks them in a store cupboard and makes friends with Enid.
-She is short and chubby with glasses and hair is worn in bunches (in A Bad Spell for the Worst Witch she wore pigtails and in The Worst Witch Saves the Day she has curly bunches instead of straight ones).
-She is fiercely loyal to Mildred and Enid and has stood up to Ethel many times, most notably in The Worst Witch All at Sea where she reprimands Ethel about eavesdropping on a conversation between her and Enid about Mildred acting strangely.
+Maud Spellbody is introduced as Mildred's best friend.
+Their friendship cools in The Worst Witch Strikes Again after Maud becomes jealous of Mildred's apparent friendship with the new girl, Enid Nightshade.
+She rekindles her friendship with Mildred after Ethel locks them in a store cupboard and makes friends with Enid.
+Maud is short and chubby, with glasses and hair worn in bunches; in A Bad Spell for the Worst Witch she wears pigtails, and in The Worst Witch Saves the Day her hair is curly instead of straight.
+She is loyal to Mildred and Enid and stands up to Ethel many times, most notably in The Worst Witch All at Sea.

-There is also some inconsistency regarding Maud's surname.
-In the 1986 film, gave her surname as "Warlock".
-The 1998 TV series gave her surname as "Moonshine", but it is never referred to as this in the books; in fact Miss Hardbroom scathingly addresses her as Maud "Spellbody" in The Worst Witch All at Sea.
-The 1980s Halloween television movie gave her surname as "Warlock".
-Later books, including Fun with the Worst Witch (2014) gave her surname as 'Spellbody' however.
+Maud's surname varies.
+In the 1986 film, her surname is Warlock; the 1998 TV series gave her a surname of Moonshine, and Miss Hardbroom scathingly calls her Maud Spellbody in The Worst Witch All at Sea.
+Later books, including Fun with the Worst Witch (2014), give her surname as Spellbody.

-In the 1986 film, Maud is portrayed by Danielle Batchelor.

-In The Worst Witch (TV series), Maud was played by Emma Brown.
-Her chubbiness is dropped but her small stature, bunches, glasses, and loyalty towards her friends remain intact.
-She has also sprung to Mildred's defense several times, such as in the episode "Learning the Hard Way" where she comments to Miss Hardbroom that Mildred would never have any confidence if she kept shouting at her.
-It was the 2017 TV series that popularized Maud's surname as the most commonly known Spellbody.
-Maud was played by Danielle Bachelor in the 80's Halloween movie.
+In the 1986 film, Maud is played by Danielle Batchelor.
+She was played by Emma Brown in the 1998 TV series; in the episode "Learning the Hard Way", she tells Miss Hardbroom that Mildred would never have any confidence if the teacher kept shouting at her.
+The 2017 TV series popularized Maud's surname as Spellbody;

-In the 2017 CBBC version of The Worst Witch, Megan Hughes plays Maud in Series 2.
-In the first series of the CBBC version she is played by Meibh Campbell.
+In the 2017 CBBC version of The Worst Witch, plays Maud in Series 2.
+Meibh Campbell plays her in the series one, and Megan Hughes in series two.